ubaldot/vim-outline/README.md

 ## Can I use it for languages that are not supported yet?
 Yes, it *should* work with a very ugly hack.
 I hope it won't bother you too much!
-As an example, I'll show you how to hack vim-outline for `.cpp` files, but the same principle should apply, *mutatis-mutandis*, to any other filetype.
+As an example, I'll show you how to hack it for `.cpp` files, but the same principle should apply, *mutatis-mutandis*, to any other filetype.

 #### Step 1